 *Released in September 2017 as Bluray/DVD/3LP-set

-*All pictures taken from the IORR site
+*All photos taken from the IORR site

 Surprise Show Rocks Los Angeles

-On May 20, 2015, The Rolling Stones stunned fans with a surprise performance at the Fonda Theatre in Los Angeles, California.
+On May 20, 2015 The Rolling Stones stunned fans with a surprise performance at the Fonda Theatre in Los Angeles, California.
 This intimate venue, with a capacity of only a few hundred, became the setting for a once-in-a-lifetime show.
 Announced at the very last minute, the concert served as a warm-up for the band’s Zip Code tour—but it quickly became a historic event in its own right.

 Sticky Fingers Performed in Full for the First Time

-For the first time in their legendary career, The Rolling Stones performed an entire studio album live from start to finish.
+For the first time in their legendary career the Stones performed an entire studio album live from start to finish.
 That album was Sticky Fingers, their classic 1971 release known for hits like Brown Sugar, Wild Horses and Bitch.
-The setlist included all ten tracks from the album, including deeper cuts such as Sister Morphine, You Gotta Move and the powerful closer Moonlight Mile.
-While the encore featured bluesy surprises like Rock Me Baby and iconic rockers like Jumpin’ Jack Flash.
+The setlist included all ten tracks from the album, including deeper cuts such as Sister Morphine, You Gotta Move and the great closer Moonlight Mile.
+While the encore featured bluesy surprises like Rock Me Baby (as a tribute to B.B.
+King, who had passed 6 days earlier) as well as other iconic rockers of the band.
+This rare and intimate show gave fans a unique glimpse of The Rolling Stones revisiting their roots with unmatched energy and passion, proving once again why they remain one of the greatest live acts in rock history.

 COPYRIGHT © ROLLING STONES DATA